Public domain: Government works

-Works of the United States Government and various other governments are excluded from copyright law and may therefore be considered to be in the public domain in their respective countries.
+Works of various governments around the world may be excluded from copyright law and may therefore be considered to be in the public domain in their respective countries.
 They may also be in the public domain in other countries as well.
-The legal scholar Melville Nimmer has written that "it is axiomatic that material in the public domain is not protected by copyright, even when incorporated into a copyrighted work".
+Material in the public domain is still considered so when included as part of larger copyrighted creations.

+In the United States, work created by the federal government is not subject to copyright law, placing it within the public domain.
+However, the government may own and use copyrighted materials that were not initially created by them.
+Alternatively, materials created by the United Kingdom's government are not automatically in public domain but instead placed under the Open Government Licence.
+The status of government creations vary depending on the country they are in.

 Dedicating works to the public domain

 Release without copyright notice

-Before 1988 in the US, works could be easily given into the public domain by just releasing it without an explicit copyright notice.
+Before 1 March 1989, in the US, works could be easily given into the public domain by just releasing it without an explicit copyright notice.
 With the Berne Convention Implementation Act of 1988 (and the earlier Copyright Act of 1976, which went into effect in 1978), all works were by default copyright protected and needed to be actively given into public domain by a waiver statement/anti-copyright can call notice.
 Not all legal systems have processes for reliably donating works to the public domain, e.g. civil law of continental Europe.
 This may even "effectively prohibit any attempt by copyright owners to surrender rights automatically conferred by law, particularly moral rights".